 New Zealand switched to summer time, that is we put our clocks forward one hour.
-We are seriously starting to think now about solar astronomy.
-As the fishhook of Maui sinks towards the western horizon, and with it the galactic centre, there are still many wonderful objects to see in the night sky.
-Just after sunset, all the deep sky objects from Scorpius and Sagittarius are on the western part of the sky.
-The Small Magellanic Cloud is good to observe after sunset.
+With the days getting shorter, solar astronomy starts looking like the better option for the months to come.
+The night sky is still amazing this month, with plenty of objects to look at.
+The fishhook of Maui sinks towards the western horizon, and with it the galactic centre, look for it to the west.
+Just after sunset, all the deep sky objects from Scorpius and Sagittarius are on display there.
+In the circumpolar region, the Small Magellanic Cloud is good to observe after sunset but all the crosses, the pots and the pans are very low on the horizon, we would look at them through a thick layer of atmosphere.
+Canopus is also very low, twinkling a lot.

 A bit about October